PixelIndieDev/Vertex-Lighting-Plugin-For-Unreal-Engine-5/docs/index.md

 - You have placed `VertexLighting_Light` or `VertexLighting_Light_Animated` actors in your level instead of regular lights.
 - The `VertexLights_MaterialFunction` is properly multiplied with your material's texture.
 - The model has sufficient vertices within the light's influence range.
 Vertex lights only illuminate vertices, so ensure your model has enough for visible effects.
+- You are not trying to light a [landscape](https://dev.epicgames.com/documentation/en-us/unreal-engine/creating-landscapes-in-unreal-engine).